cair/convolutional-tsetlin-machine-tutorial/README.md

 # The Convolutional Tsetlin Machine
-The <a href="https://arxiv.org/abs/1905.09688">Convolutional Tsetlin Machine</a> learns interpretable filters using propositional formulae.
+The Convolutional Tsetlin Machine (<a href="https://arxiv.org/abs/1905.09688">https://arxiv.org/abs/1905.09688</a>) learns interpretable filters using propositional formulae.
 The propositional formulae are composed by a collective of Tsetlin Automata coordinated through a game.
 The Convolutional Tsetlin Machine is an interpretable alternative to convolutional neural networks.

 ## Tutorial